U.S. Strategy for Central America

 Central America is at a pivotal point in its history.
 Compared to the 1980s, the region is relatively free from armed conflict, politically stable, and a strong economic partner, importing over $27 billion in U.S. goods in 2017.
 However, the region suffers from high rates of violence and crime with weak judicial systems to protect and prosecute those affected.
 Roughly half of Central America’s people live in poverty.

 The U.S. Strategy for Central America (Strategy) is a bipartisan, multi-year U.S. government plan promoting institutional reforms and addressing developmental challenges.
 The Strategy aims to protect American citizens by addressing the security, governance, and economic drivers of illegal immigration and illicit trafficking, while increasing opportunities for U.S. and other businesses.
-Read an overview of the Strategy in English and in Spanish.
+Read an overview of the Strategy in [297 KB] and in [288 KB].

-Read more about the work of the Bureau of International Narcotics and Law Enforcement Affairs in Central America and U.S. Agency for International Development programs in El Salvador, Guatemala, and Honduras.
+Read more about the work of the Bureau of International Narcotics and Law Enforcement Affairs in Central America and programs in , , and .

-The Strategy complements the region’s Alliance for Prosperity (A4P) Initiative.
+The Strategy complements the region’s .
 In 2016-2017, the governments of El Salvador, Guatemala, and Honduras (Northern Triangle) committed $5.4 billion of their own funds to support the A4P initiative to develop opportunities for their people, improve public safety, enhance access to the legal system, and strengthen institutions.
 Outside the Northern Triangle, the Strategy supports Belize, Costa Rica, Nicaragua, and Panama to address similar challenges.

 To accomplish these goals, our approach addresses three overarching lines of action.